Naren Krishna

 Efficiency gains I bring in

-0 → 1 work I'm proud of
+0 to 1 work I'm proud of

-Transactional comms on Braze
+Transactional Comms on Braze

 Weekend builds · shipped end-to-end with Claude Code